joshphillipssr/immybot/SentinelOne/C9 Scripts/C9SentinelOneMeta.psm1.txt

     .SYNOPSIS
         (Action) Performs the standard, vendor-recommended uninstall using the modern installer's clean command.
     .DESCRIPTION
-        This is now our primary removal method.
-It follows the proven "SCCM Hybrid" model by copying the main installer to a temporary directory on the endpoint before executing it with the '-c' (clean) argument.
-It uses the robust Invoke-C9InstallWithChildProcesses helper to manage the process.
+        This is our primary removal method.
+It follows the proven "SCCM Hybrid" model by copying the main installer to a temporary directory before executing it.
+It intelligently builds the argument list with '-c', '-k <passphrase>', and '-t <sitetoken>' based on available credentials, exactly as per vendor documentation.
     .PARAMETER CloudCredentials
-        The CloudCredentials object containing the SiteToken.
+        The CloudCredentials object which may contain the Passphrase and/or SiteToken.
     .PARAMETER InstallerFile
         The full path to the main SentinelOneInstaller*.exe file provided by the ImmyBot platform.
     .OUTPUTS